jpconstantineau/BlueMicro_BLE/documentation/docs/getting_started.md

 slug: /
 ---

+## BlueMicro Youtube Channel

+See a number of tutorials, builds and other keyboard related videos on the [BlueMicro Youtube Channel](https://www.youtube.com/channel/UCFpGp4hHe03nvF9c8_gF_jA/featured).

 ## Getting Started: in 4 simple steps

 Getting started with flashing your nRF52 board is as simple as installing the Arduino IDE for your operating system, adding the board support packages and compiling the firmware.